-Monday: Whole School worship led by Mrs Mills.
+Monday: Whole School worship.
 This worship links a specific idea to the term's theme and introduces a focus value for the week ahead.

 Tuesday: Led by a member of staff themed around the 'Roots and Fruits' resource.
 Rooting learning from the Bible and the Church year.

 Wednesday: Continues the week's idea linking into current affairs and national issues.
 This encourages the children to think of others outside of our community and local experience.